ga4gh/data-security/AAI/AAIConnectProfile.md

         2. MAY have a limited set of claims with a larger list of claims accessed in /userinfo

-        3. Broker MAY include a “ga4gh_userinfo_claims” claim as an array of string claim names that can be retrieved via /userinfo in the [GA4GH-specified format](#ga4gh-jwt-format), or include the empty list if there are no further claims.
+        3. Broker MUST include a “ga4gh_userinfo_claims” claim as an array of string claim names that can be retrieved via /userinfo in the [GA4GH-specified format](#ga4gh-jwt-format), or include the empty list if there are no further claims.